 Q: Is it safe to travel overseas right now?

 A: Travelers should understand the risk of terrorism in a cold, logical, statistical way.
-Your odds of being killed by a terrorist overseas or in the air are 1 in 2,200,000.
-Your odds of being struck by lightning are 1 in 600,000.
-Your odds of being killed by gunfire in the United States are 1 in 18,900.
+Your odds of being killed by a terrorist overseas or in the air are 1 in 20 million (Washington Post and Time).
+Your odds of being struck by lightning are 1 in 10 million (New York Times).
+Your odds of being killed by gunfire in the United States are 1 in 32,250 (New York Times).

 Q: What about recently issued State Department warnings encouraging Americans to exercise caution?